aws-samples/serverless-patterns/lambda-elastic-ip-no-nat-gateway-cdk/README.md

    ```bash
    cdk deploy
    ```
-6. Note: The AWS CDK deployment process will output the DynamoDB table name, the API endpoint, and the IoT Core Topic name used for testing this project

 ## Use Case
-You have a lambda function that requires internet access to make api calls to 3rd party vendors but you need a dedicated IP to be whitelisted by the 3rd party vendors.
+You have a Lambda function that requires internet access to make API calls to 3rd party service but you need a dedicated IP to be whitelisted by the 3rd party vendors.

 ## How it works

-This pattern allows you to assign your lambda function a static public IP address that you can use to interact with APIs that require whitelisted IPs without the need to provision a NAT Gateway.
+This pattern allows you to assign your Lambda function a static public IP address that you can use to interact with APIs that require whitelisted IPs without the need to provision a NAT Gateway.
 Therefore, this pattern will save almost **$33/month** in NAT Gateway costs.

+##### **NOTE:** This pattern is best suited for non-production environments since it is not multi-AZ nor highly scalable.

 The following resources will be provisioned: